socketry/protocol-hpack/README.md

 Released under the MIT license.

 Copyright, 2018, by [Samuel G. D. Williams](http://www.codeotaku.com/samuel-williams).
-Copyrigh, 2013, by Ilya Grigorik.
+Copyright, 2013, by Ilya Grigorik.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal